EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 hostnames as there are instances in your cluster.
 Each line may contain an optional IP address after the name; if present, this address will be set as the `ip_address` for the corresponding instance in `config.yml`.
+If two ip addresses are present, the first will be set as `public_ip` and the second as `private_ip`.

 Use `--hostnames-pattern '…pattern…'` to limit the selection to lines matching an egrep pattern.